opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 #### `nprobes`

 You can provide the `nprobes` parameter when searching an index created using the `ivf` method.
-The `nprobes` parameter specifies to explore the `nprobes` number of clusters to find the top k nearest neighbors.
-Higher value of `nprobes` improves recall at the cost of increased search latency.
+The `nprobes` parameter specifies the number of `nprobes` clusters to examine in order to find the top k nearest neighbors.
+Higher `nprobes` values improve recall at the cost of increased search latency.
 The value must be positive.

 The following table provides information about the `nprobes` parameter for the supported engines.